How To Add A Link Section To WordPress

 Useful Tip

-If you have loads of links, the Link Manager plugin lets you easily administer these with filtering, searching, and sorting functions.
+If you have loads of links, the Link Manager plugin lets you easily administer these with sort, filter, and search functionality.

 You can sort your links